Car Parking at City Campus

 With a permit you can park your car in two places:

 - The Cricket Club car park – the right side only.
-Must leave by 18:30 each night
+Must leave by 18:30 each night.
+Please note that this is only free to permit holders until Thursday 31 January 2019.

 Without a permit (or if there are no permit spaces available) you can park in public car parks:

-- Ashton Court car park (private car park, pay at the pay point – closure times vary during the year)
+- Ashton Court car park (private car park, pay at the pay point – closure times vary during the year).
+Please note that this is only free to permit holders until Monday 31 December 2018.

 - Parking bays in Kennel Lodge Road (pay at meter)